Staying Motivated While Staying Home

 If you work from home, chances are you’ve encountered this problem at some point: You have no set schedule, few external deadlines, and low motivation to get stuff done.
 So you end up procrastinating by napping, watching TV, cleaning, etc.

 Let me pause here to say that I don’t believe a person should be actively productive every hour of every day (more on that later in this post).
-But I know from experience that once you fall into a rut of low motivation, it can hard to climb back out.
+But I know from experience that once you fall into a rut of low motivation, it can be hard to climb back out.

 So here are a few methods I have found that help me keep (or regain) motivation while working from home.